TMinusBlastedRocket/RocketOS/README.md

-# RocketOS3BETA
+# RocketOS3
-The beta of my E2 OS soon to be on CommandEX++
+The new RocketOS with RocketCore
-Im trying to re-do RocketOS but it WILL be buggy in this stage
+RocketOS3 is STILL IN BETA